Grand Canyon Tours

 The Difference Between The South Rim And West Rim

-Many people who visit Las Vegas and plan a Grand Canyon tour do not realize there are two separate and unique places that visitors of the Grand Canyon often go.
+Grand Canyon tours are taken by many people who visit Las Vegas.
+What many people do not realize is that there are two separate and unique places that one can visit at the Grand Canyon.
 The most popular Grand Canyon destinations are the South Rim and the West Rim of the canyon.
 Both of these locations have amazing viewpoints, attractions, and activities that draw in millions of visitors each year.

 To make the decision of which tour you should take easier, we are going to lay out the differences between these two Grand Canyon tours.

 The Grand Canyon South Rim is the most popular location on the canyon for people to visit.
 The South Rim is where the Grand Canyon National Park is located which is owned and operated by the U.S. National Park Service.

 A big difference between the South Rim and the West Rim when considering a tour from Las Vegas is the amount of time it takes to travel to each location.
 When traveling to the Grand Canyon South Rim from Las Vegas, the journey is a bit longer than when traveling to the West Rim.
 The drive from Vegas to the South Rim is about four and a half hours while the drive to the West Rim is about two and a half hours.
 This makes the South Rim tour a longer day than a West Rim tour by about four hours.

 The South Rim is very visitor friendly and able to accommodate all ages and ability levels of those who want to see the Grand Canyon.
 With its many visitor centers, restaurants, museums, and paved walking paths along the canyon, it is easy to spend your day at this rim of the canyon and not run out of things to see.